AngelScript

 In addition, it is also supported as a scripting language in Urho3D.
-Hazelight Studios maintains a plugin that integrates AngelScript into the Unreal Engine; this plugin was used to write their game, It Takes Two, in AngelScript, the plugin is also used by Embark Studios in The Finals and the upcoming ARC Raiders.
+Hazelight Studios maintains a plugin that integrates AngelScript into the Unreal Engine; this plugin was used to write their game, It Takes Two, in AngelScript, the plugin is also used by Embark Studios in The Finals and ARC Raiders.
 It is also used at the University of Ulm in its interactive 3D-Animation program, as well as in robotics; for example, to program behavioral rules of robotic agents.